SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/1921.png)

-The next record would be the 1939 census, but unfortunately the entry for "Blo Weary" is still redacted.
+The next record would be the [1939 register](https://www.nationalarchives.gov.uk/help-with-your-research/research-guides/1939-register/), but unfortunately the entry for "Blo Weary" is still redacted.

 I did found this photograph online (at [this website](https://12thsagittarianoutdoors.com/blawearie-circular-wild-camp-and-the-cateran-hole)) of Blae-Weary in 1938.
 It looks absolutely lovely.